-Strasburg, Nats lack their usual pop and the Cardinals make them pay
+With his velocity down and his command AWOL, Stephen Strasburg is hammered in St. Louis

 Avilán entered and, somehow, made the mess balloon.
 The Cardinals (6-5) bullied the left-hander with six hits, making him throw 38 pitches to record three outs.
 Avilán walked two and the Nationals made a pair of errors, bringing 14 total batters to the plate.
 And when the eighth arrived, infielder Hernán Pérez eased some strain off the Nationals’ bullpen, recording the team’s second one-two-three inning of the night.

 Strasburg didn’t face fewer than four batters in any of his full frames.
 Inside the Nationals’ clubhouse, he went through his detailed post-start routine.
 It was the seventh time in 243 career outings that he’d allowed seven or more earned runs.
-The Nationals just hoped it was an isolated lapse.
+The Nationals just hope it was an isolated lapse.

+“It’s a long season.
+It’s April, we had kind of a very strange start to the season,” Strasburg said.
+“So I’m just going to continue to do what I do and take it one day at a time.
+Whatever you guys want the narrative to be, that’s your call.”